malvarez88/malvarez88/README.md

 - :telescope: I’m working on some personal projects and contributing to frontend and backend for building web applications.

 - :zap: In my free time, I excercice mind, trying to improve my soft skills.
-I also play the drums and do calisthenics.
+I also play the drums and practice calisthenics.

 - 🌱 www.marianodev.com